raspberrypilearning/make-crumble-robot-head/en/step_6.md

 ![Servo at 10°](images/servoAngles_servoAt10Degrees.png)

 In this case, I have already found the angle for the closed mouth.
-However I have also discovered that adding to the `servo angle`{:class="crumbleinputoutput"} closes the mouth and so, subtracting from the `servo angle`{:class="crumbleinputoutput"} will open the mouth.
+However I have also discovered that adding to the `servo angle`{:class="crumbleinputoutput"} closes the mouth and so, subtracting from the `servo angle`{:class="crumbleinputoutput"} opens the mouth.

 --- task ---